-Condition: Small area of staining affecting the emulsion to l.c. edge and l.r. corner outside of the image, minor accretions to u.l. edge visible in raking light.
+Condition: Small area of staining effecting the emulsion to l.c. edge and l.r. corner outside of the image, minor accretions to u.l. edge visible in raking light.

 N.B.
 Cartier-Bresson visited India for the first time in 1947 amid its fraught postwar political transition from British colonial rule to independence and the partition of India and Pakistan.
 This period was marked by a surge of violence between Hindus, Muslims, and Sikhs, with the partition displacing hundreds of thousands of refugees between India and Pakistan in just two years, and several millions in the decades after.
 From 1931-1951 several million refugees went missing as they attempted to cross into either India or Pakistan in order to escape religious attacks and persecution, and up to 2 million people perished due to wide-spread violence.
 Arguably one of the most notable victims of this religious violence was Mahatma Gandhi.
 In 1948, Cartier-Bresson met with Gandhi, who had just finished a six-day fast calling for an end to the inter-communal brutality over the partition.
 They met again the following day a mere 90 minutes before Gandhi was assassinated by a Hindu Nationalist.
 Cartier-Bresson subsequently documented his funeral and the national outpouring of grief that followed in the wake of his death.